-During your consultation appointment, the physician will discuss your options with you and decide whether FUE or FUT is best suited based on the cause and severity of your hair loss.
-You will be entirely in the know, and Crown Clinic will never leave you in the dark about the procedure.
+During your consultation appointment, your surgeon will discuss your options with you to decide whether FUE or FUT is best suited to you, based on the cause and severity of your hair loss – but what’s the difference between FUE and FUT hair transplants?
+Let us break it down.

 FUE stands for Follicular Unit Extraction.
 During this procedure, the physician will extract individual hair follicles from the side and back of your scalp to transplant in the balding area.
-The reason for taking hair from these two sections is because the follicles are DHT resistant, which means they can withstand the natural metabolite that your body produces and the androgen hormones that are often the main cause of hair loss.
+The hair is taken from these two sections because the follicles in that area are DHT resistant – which means they aren’t affected by the androgen hormones that are often the main cause of hair loss.

-FUT stands for Follicular Unit Transplantation, and also known as strip harvesting.
-This hair transplant procedure consists of collecting thousands of hair follicles in a single session, by removing a strip of hair from the back or sides of the scalp, before being transplanted into the balding area.
+FUT stands for Follicular Unit Transplantation, also known as strip harvesting.
+During this hair transplant procedure, a strip of hair is removed from the back or sides of the scalp, before being transplanted into the balding area.